• New Feature: You can now place Stop-Limit Orders Read More

 On successful verification of uploaded documents which will take only 30 minutes, investors will be notified via email about account activation.

-Finally investors can Transfer funds to their Bitbns account using NEFT/RTGS/IMPS and begin placing their trading orders!
+Finally investors can Transfer funds to their Bitbns account using NEFT/RTGS/IMPS or UPI and begin placing their trading orders!

 Investors have an option of performing an intra-transfer of their Bitcoin Cash between their various other cryptocurrency exchange accounts into their Bitbns account which would not take more than 10 minutes.